Case study: three-tier accuracy on the TMDB demo

 - Priced three ways against the real measured cost:

-- T1 (cheap / black-box): only whole-query wall-clock, regressed onto resolvers.
+- T1 (black-box): only whole-query wall-clock, regressed onto resolvers.

-- T2 (middle): per-resolver work, sharing inferred (no dedup credit).
+- T2 (per-resolver work): sharing inferred (no dedup credit).

-- T3 (expensive): per-resolver work, sharing observed (dedup folded).
+- T3 (work + sharing trace): sharing observed (dedup folded).

 - Average-size pricing.
 A request that doesn’t declare its size is priced at the